9thAzure/Complex_Shape_Creation/README.md

 ***

-Once downladed, the addon can be enabled in `Project` > `Project Settings` > `Plugins`.
+Once downloaded, the addon can be enabled in `Project` > `Project Settings` > `Plugins`.

 ## Quick Tutorial

 This is a short introduction to how the addon works.

-More in depth documentation can be found the [wiki](https://github.com/9thAzure/2D_Regular_Polygons/wiki) or the documentation within the scripts, which is accesible within Godot editor's `Script` tab.
+More in depth documentation can be found the [wiki](https://github.com/9thAzure/2D_Regular_Polygons/wiki) or the documentation within the scripts, which is accessible within Godot editor's `Script` tab.

 ### Nodes